noppelmax/PoPETS_ArtifactNotes/starting-a-new-year-or-round.md

 ## Creating a new HotCRP instance

 We now use separate instances for different rounds.
 You'll need to email the PoPETs HotCRP admin to create a new instance.
-The URL for the artifact submission site has been https://submit.petsymposium.org/artifactYYYY.R where YYYY is the 4 digits of the upcoming year and R is the round number.
-As an example, in August of 2023 we are now setting up the instance for the 2022 round 1 submission year and so the submission site is https://submit.petsymposium.org/artifact2023.1.
+The URL for the artifact submission site has been https://artifact.petsymposium.org/artifactYYYY.R where YYYY is the 4 digits of the upcoming year and R is the round number.
+As an example, in November of 2023 we are now setting up the instance for the 2022 round 1 submission year and so the submission site is https://artifact.petsymposium.org/artifact2024.2.

 The current HotCRP admin is Ian Goldberg.
 For up to date information, check for the "Infrastructure Chairs" on this year's CFP.

-If this is the first round, you will have to copy the email list of the reviewers over from the previous round.
+If this is the first round, you will have to add the email addresses of the reviewers that accepted the invitations directly.
+If this is not the first round, then HotCRP admin can run a script to copy over the email list from the previous round.

 ## Configuring the HotCRP instance